 The first step is pretty simple, just simply login to my utility account and download my yearly usage history report.
 It shows a monthly breakdown of my energy usage (measure in kilowatt hours) and the total amount charged.
 We have lived in our home for five years, there is a solid record of yearly usage, informing us that energy consumption trends are consistent.
 This consistency means I know the ballpark amount of energy that needs to be produced in order to offset 100% of my home’s energy needs.

 Now I can google solar companies in my city to sign up on their website, submit my energy usage, and receive a personalized quote.
 But in order to compare apples to apples, I need to figure out if each solar company is installing the same equipment from the same manufacturers.
 If not, are there certain manufacturers that can be trusted to ensure my system today, tomorrow, and 25 years from now.
-So here’s what I did, I researched solar panel manufacturers, because each one is not created equal.
+So here’s what I did, I researched A solar panel (often used interchangeably with PV module) is a panel designed to absorb the sun's rays as a...
+More manufacturers, because each one is not created equal.
 Research their degradation statistics, performance warranties, and general reviews.
 The main takeaway is there are Tier 1 manufacturers that are accredited by a third party, and any manufacturer within that group is certified to produce a quality product.
 Now I can judge from within that group to determine if their warranties are similar.
 Ideally the system components should all offer warranties to protect me from additional costs down the road.

 Next, I reached out to several local and national companies and requsted a quote.
 Two national companies were unable to provide a quote, simply because they did not have an installation method for a flat roof home.
 That helped to quickly eliminate the pool of suitors, so choices for a solar installation company were easier to choose from.
 With a few proposals emailed to us, we decided to schedule an appointment with a salesperson to learn more and discuss details with my wife and I. Most importantly, we wanted to ask a few questions related to the value of our home, the coverage of the warranty, and whether we would have to pay for maintenance (like we currently do for scheduled car maintenance services), which would ultimately affect the true cost of ownership.